timonity/Route/README.md

     completion: { controller in ... }
 )
 ```

-Provide condition in addition to target controller type, in case that **more than one** controller of such type in back stack.
+Provide condition in addition to target controller type, in case **more than one** controller of such type in back stack.

-#### Back to previous controller in navigation tree
+#### Back to previous controller

 ```swift
 router.back(